US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-Abandoned at Babo Airfield.
-Standing on its landing gear, the engine was removed, possibly to prevent strafing or for servicing.
+This Judy was abandoend standing on its landing gear, the engine was removed, possibly to prevent strafing or for servicing.
 An Aichi Atsuta liquid cooled V-12 was located in the grass nearby.
+An Aichi Atsuta liquid cooled V-12 was located in the grass nearby, possibly the engine from this plane.

-Recovered in 1991 by Bruce Fenstermaker, to the United States for the Santa Monica Museum of Flight.
-Later it was purchased by the Planes of Fame Museum, and is displayed unrestored at Planes of Fame Arizona in three sections, tail, main section and engine.
+During 1991, recovered from Babo Airfield by Bruce Fenstermaker and placed into a container and exported to the United States for the Santa Monica Museum of Flight.
+Later, purchased by the Planes of Fame Museum.
+Displayed unrestored at Planes of Fame Arizona in three sections: tail, main section and engine.

 Edward Maloney adds:

-"We would like to one day restore the Judy but there are so few parts and we have so many other projects currently."
+"We would like to one day restore the Judy but there are so few parts and we have so many other projects currently.
+I am personally funding the restoration, we will restore it with a radial engine [representing a D4Y3 Model 33] and hope to have it taxing."

-In 2009, this aircraft was moved to Planes of Fame / Fighter Rebuilders and was undergoing preparatory steps for restoration.
+In 2009, moved to Planes of Fame / Fighter Rebuilders and was undergoing preparatory steps for restoration.
+The fuselage stencil with manufacture number ??83 was visible.
+During November 2010, the wing section was under restoration and the fuselage was externally completed.

 References